-2.02 Employment Transfer.
+2.02 EMPLOYMENT TRANSFER.

 Unless otherwise agreed, Ford shall transfer the employment of the Active Ford Business Employees to Visteon effective on the Transfer Date and the Active Ford Business Employees shall become Visteon Employees effective on the Transfer Date.
 Ford shall transfer to Visteon the employment of an Inactive Ford Business Employee who is recalled from layoff or other inactive status or requests reinstatement on or before the date such employee's leave of absence expires or as of the date such employee's medical disability ceases and such employee is released by their personal physician to return to their former position of employment or a comparable position consistent with any medical restrictions, as applicable (the "Reinstatement Date").
 In addition, Ford shall transfer to Visteon employment responsibility for a Ford Retiree on a disability retirement ("Disability Retiree") on the date the medical disability ceases, such employee is released by their personal physician to return to their former position of employment or a comparable position consistent with any medical restrictions, and the retirement committee approves the return to work ("Disability Retiree Reinstatement Date").
-The Transfer Date, the Reinstatement Date and the Disability Retiree

-Reinstatement Date shall be known as the "Employment Date".
+The Transfer Date, the Reinstatement Date and the Disability Retiree Reinstatement Date shall be known as the "Employment Date".
 Notwithstanding the above, Visteon shall remain financially responsible for any costs incurred by Ford or its benefit plans and programs related to the Inactive Ford Business Employees between the Transfer Date and the Employment Date, and Visteon shall reimburse Ford for any such costs under a method to be mutually agreed by the Parties.
 A Ford Business Employee who is on an international service assignment to a non-Business activity as of the Distribution Date shall remain in such assignment until scheduled to return and shall return to the originating activity.
-A Ford employee who is on international service assignment until scheduled to return to the originating activity.
 A Ford employee who is on international service assignment to a Business activity as of the Distribution Date shall remain in such assignment until scheduled to return and shall return to the originating activity.
 Visteon or Ford, as applicable, shall reimburse the other for the costs of such employees after the Distribution Date under a method to be mutually agreed by the Parties.

-2.03 Recognition of Service.
+2.03 RECOGNITION OF SERVICE.